Phantomkeks/ideapad/README.md

 - Delete Dropbox token and other settings button
 - Add Google Drive as Cloud Storage Provider
 - Add Microsoft OneDrive as Cloud Storage Provider
-- Popups/message toast for deleting or similar
 - Test all screens and functions
 - Use sync component of Quasar and cloud sync when on notes screen (also sync on start of app) (Pull-To-Refresh)
 - Add file input to cloud storage setting -> so the user can say where to put or where get the note file
 - Use watch + intermediate (e.g. settings screen) to avoid too many layouts
-- Fix masonry when second note is hug and the first one small (third one will be beyond second one)
+- Fix masonry when second note is huge and the first one small (third one will be beyond second one)
 - Fix/test import of notes (avoid same ids?), if a problem occurs
 - Three dots menu item buttons in primary color?
 - Have a look over the UI and make it more consistent
+- UA Texts okay?

 ### Local Setup
 - Install [Quasar Framework](https://v1.quasar-framework.org/quasar-cli/installation)